justinwsmith/ruby-xxhash/README.md

 # XXhash

-This gem provides a pure Ruby implementation of the XXhash32 hashing algorithm described here: https://code.google.com/p/xxhash/.
+This gem provides a pure Ruby implementation of the XXhash32 and XXhash64 hashing algorithms described here: https://code.google.com/p/xxhash/.

 It's intended to be (mostly) source compatible with the Gem provided by nashby: https://github.com/nashby/xxhash